 - The user has subscribed PIN service and may subscribe additional trust members that can act as PEMC or PEGC.
 The example of the trust members is family members for smart home cases, partner members for smart office cases.

 1. [Optional] The PEMC interacts with the PIN Management Function (PINMF) over application layer, e.g., via web portal, to send GPSI of PEMC and optionally additional GPSIs of PEMCs/PEGC to the PINMF.
 The PEMC can discover the PINMF based on DNS query, or preconfigured information.
+The PEMC should also send the PLMN ID to PINMF.

 2. The PINMF queries information from UDM/UDR and determines whether the PEMC has subscribed PIN service as a manager or not.
 The PINMF also determine whether the additional PEMCs/PEGCs are trust members of the PEMC, if the additional PEGC is not the trust member of the PEMC, the additional PEGC authorization is not failure, clause 6.8.2.2 will be used for the PEGC authorization.
+Also, the PINMF should determine whether the additional PEGCs are in the same PLMN as the PEMC, if they are not, the authorization is failed.
 If authorization succeeds, then continues.
 Although there maybe more than one PEMCs included in a PIN, the PINMF only allows one PEMC to control the PIN at any point of time.

 3. The PINMF sends Create/Update PIN Request (GPSI, PIN ID, PIN name, [List of PEGC], [List of PEMC]) to the UDM/UDR, or sends Delete PIN Request (GPSI, PIN ID) to the UDM/UDR.
 The GPSI indicates the PEMC.
 The List of PEGC includes GPSIs that identify the PEGCs in the PIN.
 The List of PEMC includes GPSIs that identify the additional PEMCs in the PIN.